medcomdk/MedCom-FHIR-Communication/docs/index.md

-# Communication Rules for MedCom HL7® FHIR© Messaging
+# Communication Rules for MedCom HL7® FHIR® Messaging

 ## Indledning

 [here](/assets/documents/01-Indledning.md)

-Here you will find the information you need to get started with MedCom's FHIR standards.
+Here you will find the information you need to get started with MedCom's FHIR® standards.

 <table border=2>
     <tr border=2>